 Kinds of Commands

-This version of h5edit supports four kinds of commands, CREATE, COPY, DELETE and RENAME.
-Their functions are described here and examples are shown in the Examples section.
+This version of h5edit supports several commands.
+These commands are described here and examples are shown in the “Examples” section beginning on page 14.

 CREATE

 CREATE <new_attribute_name> <attribute_definition> ;

 The CREATE command creates an attribute and attaches it to a specified target dataset or group in the HDF5 data file.
 The user needs to specify the name, datatype, dataspace, and data value of the attribute.
 Each command is terminated with a semicolon.